Charleston Battery

 The Charleston Battery are an American professional soccer club based in Charleston, South Carolina, and member of the USL Championship.
-Founded in 1993, the Battery are one of the oldest continuously operating professional soccer clubs in the United States, tied with the Richmond Kickers.
+Founded in 1993, the Battery are the oldest continuously operating professional soccer club in the United States.

-Charleston are one of the more successful lower division soccer clubs in the United States, having won the USISL Pro League in 1996, the USL A-League in 2003, and the final season of the USL Second Division in 2010.
-In 2012, the team won the USL Pro Championship, winning its fourth league title in club history.
-Charleston are also the most successful club in the history of the unofficial Southern Derby competition with nine first-place finishes.
+Charleston are one of the more successful lower-division soccer clubs in the United States, having won four league titles.
+The Battery won the USISL Pro League in 1996, the USL A-League in 2003, the USL Second Division in 2010 (where they also won the regular season title), and the USL Championship in 2012.
+They were also crowned the USL Championship Eastern Conference champions and league finalists in 2023.
+Charleston are also the most successful club in the history of the supporter-led Southern Derby competition with 10 first-place finishes.

+The Battery have become renowned for their impressive list of alumni to play at the next level, domestically and abroad.
+These players who were developed at Charleston include Fidel Barajas, Ozzie Alonso, Lamar Neagle, Maikel Chang, Dante Polvara, Trey Muse and Brian Anunga, among others.

-The Battery currently play at Patriots Point Soccer Complex in Mount Pleasant, South Carolina.
+Charleston Battery currently play at Patriots Point Soccer Complex in Mount Pleasant, South Carolina.
 Previously, the club played its home games at the soccer-specific MUSC Health Stadium in the Daniel Island section of Charleston from 1999 to 2019.
 The team's colors are black and yellow, with a traditional red scheme for away uniforms.
 From 2004 through the 2021 season, their head coach and general manager was Mike Anhaeuser.